-Eating disorders: Screening, identification & Referral Guide
+Eating disorders: Screening, Identification & Referral Guide

 About this resource

-Eating disorders are complex mental illnesses with a range of potentially life-threatening medical complications.
-This guide can help you identify and assess eating disorders through common physical, behavioural and psychological symptoms and signs.
+This two-page guide can help you identify and assess eating disorders through common physical, behavioural, and psychological symptoms and signs.